hearthandsinc/challenges/ios/server/readme.md

 in-memory, restarting the server will reset its state.

 The server will sometime be a bit capricious, you might observe:
+- failure to receive a response
-- fail to send a response
+- server timing out when trying to send a response
-- take a very long time to respond
-- send duplicate events in the message stream
+- duplicate events being received in the messages stream

-You should react accordingly.
+You should retry and react accordingly.

-## How to run the server?
+## How to start the server?

-1. You need to install Go on your system: [official documentation](https://go.dev/doc/install)
+1. You need to install Go on your system ([official documentation](https://go.dev/doc/install))
 2. You can then run the server with: `go run .`

 ## API Documentation

 ### Notes

 - All the `POST` methods expect an `Idempotency-Key` header, it must be a string unique for each request (and their respective retries).
-[Read more](https://stripe.com/docs/api/idempotent_requests).
-For example, a valid header could be: `Idempotency-Key: 459cfe7e-5952-43a0-a0ff-b2d8f1f4cfad`.
+For more details, see [here](https://stripe.com/docs/api/idempotent_requests).
+A valid header could
+  be: `Idempotency-Key: 459cfe7e-5952-43a0-a0ff-b2d8f1f4cfad`.

 ### Methods

-- `GET /events?stream=message`: an SSE stream
+- `GET /events?stream=messages`: a [Server-Sent Events](https://en.wikipedia.org/wiki/Server-sent_events) stream that sends you new `Message`s
-- `GET /chats`: list all chats
+- `GET /chats`: list all `Chat`s.
-- `POST /chats/{chat_id}/messages`: send a new message in a chat
+- `POST /chats/{chat_id}/messages`: send a new message in a chat.
+Expects a `{
-  * the message should be passed as a JSON payload
+  "text": "..." }` payload.
-- `GET /chats/{chat_id}/messages`: list all messages in a chat
+- `GET /chats/{chat_id}/messages`: list all `Message`s in a chat

 ### Entities